-Easy Andes Mint Fudge – creamy homemade chocolate fudge filled with swirls of light green mint fudge.
-An easy 5-minute, 4-ingredient mint fudge!
+Creamy homemade Andes mint fudge in 5 minutes!
+Rich chocolate fudge filled with swirls of light green mint fudge.
+An easy 4-ingredient Andes Mint dream!

 WHAT KIND OF MINT SHOULD I USE IN THIS ANDES MINT FUDGE?

-PRO TIP: This recipe calls for creme de menthe OIL.
+PRO TIP #1: This recipe calls for creme de menthe OIL.
 If you are using extract, consider doubling the amount used as extracts are typically weaker than oils.

 WHAT’S THE DIFFERENCE BETWEEN CREME DE MENTHE AND PEPPERMINT?

-Did you guess what’s in this quick mint fudge?
+Did you guess which ingredients I use in this quick mint fudge?
 If you watched the little video above, you know all five.
 For a recap here they are:

 - Milk chocolate chips